howtographql/howtographql/content/frontend/react-urql/1-getting-started.md

 #### Set up additional urql Exchanges

-By default urql sets up three built-in exchanges, which provide its core functionality:
+By default urql sets up three built-in exchanges, which provide its core functionality.
+These are all part of the `defaultExchanges` array:

 - `dedupExchange` deduplicates operations.
 If you're sending the same queries at the same time, then it will make sure that only one of them is actually sent to your API
 - `cacheExchange` caches operation results.
 This is only a document cache, so it caches results from your GraphQL API by the unique query + variables combination that those results have been requested with.
 - `fetchExchange` sends GraphQL requests using `fetch` and supports cancellation by default.

 As you can see above, by default `urql` only comes with a simple document cache.
-This cache is very useful for content-heavy sites.
-It treats every query and result as documents that it can simply cache 1:1.
+This cache is very useful for content-heavy sites, since it treats every query and result as documents that it can simply cache 1:1.
 For more complex apps you will most likely want to use normalized caching, which makes sure that data updates globally across the app, if it can be shared across queries.

 In this tutorial we'd also like to show you how you can use `<React.Suspense>` to simplify your data loading logic.